 Jeff Leston has extensive experience in technology and its applications in financial services and healthcare.
-He formed Castlestone Advisors to provider the healthcare industry with information technology solutions, largely based on developments from the financial industry.
+He formed Castlestone Advisors to provide the healthcare industry with information technology solutions, largely based on developments from the financial industry.
 He has developed products for healthcare companies, including Johnson & Johnson, United Healthcare, Rite Aid, Walgreen’s and for health insurers, including MetLife, the State of Rhode Island, State of Tennessee, Medicare, Wellpoint and Delta Dental.

 He was Executive Vice President of a company, which provided debit card marketing solutions to the pharmaceutical industry, and previously he established joint ventures to use the financial industry technologies in the health care industries with Alliance Capital (Now AllianceBernstein) and Physician Computer Network (Now WebMD).
 In the early 1990’s Mr. Leston led the implementation of pattern recognition systems to detect healthcare claims fraud, based on technology used in the credit card industry.